 Preparation of culture media

-The preparation of culture media consists of diluting the appropriate amount of each lyophilized medium in 1 L of distilled water, then placing these solutions on a hot plate until boiling.
+The preparation of culture media follows manufacturers’ instruction and consists of diluting the appropriate amount of each lyophilized medium in 1 L of distilled water, then placing these solutions on a hot plate until boiling.
 Subsequently, the solutions are sterilized in an autoclave at 121°C for a period of 15 minutes.

 Preparation of stock solutions: ISO 6887-V08-010-6 (2013) was used for the preparation of stock solutions.
 Thus, 10 g of each cowpea fritter sample or soup was weighed and poured into a vial containing 90 ml of buffered peptone water (BPW) after grinding.
 The filtrate obtained is homogenized for 45 minutes under magnetic agitation.
 This stock suspension solution was used to achieve a series of decimal dilutions.
 For this purpose, 1 mL of the stock suspension was introduced into a test tube containing 9 mL of sterile buffered peptone water, using a sterile graduated pipette to obtain a 10-2 solution.
 Then, 1 mL of this test tube was introduced into another test tube containing 9 mL of the diluent, and so on until a 10-4 solution was obtained.